Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Experiments

-During model training, we first initialize the convolution layers in ResNet-50 for visual feature extraction with the pre-trained weights on ImageNet, and initialize the remaining parameters by He's method~\cite{he2015delving}.
-We then optimize the entire method by minimizing Eq.~\eqref{eq:obj} using Adam~\cite{kingma2014adam} with an initial learning rate of $10^{-4}$ and a minibatch size of $B=48$ (where we parallelize data on $4$ NVIDIA A100 cards).
-We decay the learning rate by a factor of $10$ whenever the training plateaus.
-We train two separate models, one for the CVPR18 dataset by following the suggestion of the training/test set splitting in~\cite{xu2018gaze} and the other for the VRW23 dataset, in which we use the first $400$ videos for training and the rest $102$ videos for testing.
+During model training, we first initialize the convolution layers in ResNet-50 with weights pre-trained on ImageNet, and initialize other parameters by He's method~\cite{he2015delving}.
+We then optimize our model by minimizing Eq.~\eqref{eq:obj} using Adam~\cite{kingma2014adam} with an initial learning rate of $10^{-4}$ and a minibatch size of $B=48$ (in parallel on $4$ NVIDIA A100 cards).
+We decay the learning rate by a factor of $10$ whenever training plateaus.
+We train two separate models, one for the CVPR18 dataset by following the training/test set splitting in~\cite{xu2018gaze} and the other for the VRW23 dataset, in which we use the first $400$ videos for training and the rest $102$ videos for testing.

-We evaluate panoramic video scanpath predictors from three perspectives: 1) \textit{prediction accuracy}, 2) \textit{perceptual realism}, and 3) \textit {generalization} to unseen datasets.
-For prediction accuracy evaluation, we introduce two quantitative metrics: minimum orthodromic distance\footnote{The orthodromic distance is also known as the great-circle or the spherical distance.} and maximum temporal correlation.
-Specifically, given a panoramic video, we define the set of scanpaths, $\mathcal{S} = \{\bm s^{(i)}\}_{i=1}^{\vert\mathcal{S}\vert}$, corresponding to $\vert\mathcal{S}\vert$ different viewers as the ground-truths.
+We evaluate panoramic scanpath predictors from three perspectives: 1) \textit{prediction accuracy}, 2) \textit{perceptual realism}, and 3) \textit {generalization} to unseen datasets.
+For prediction accuracy evaluation, we introduce four quantitative metrics: the minimum orthodromic distance, minimum Levenshtein distance, minimum dynamic time warping distance, and maximum temporal correlation.
+Specifically, given a panoramic video, we define the set of human scanpaths, $\mathcal{S} = \{\bm s^{(i)}\}_{i=1}^{\vert\mathcal{S}\vert}$, as the ground-truths.
 The minimum orthodromic distance between $\mathcal{S}$ and the set of predicted $\hat{\mathcal{S}}=\{\hat{\bm s}^{(i)}\}_{i=1}^{\vert \hat{\mathcal{S}}\vert}$ can be computed by